What Does A Future Beyond Smartphones Look Like?

 Designed to outdate others.

-If you were to talk to someone from a couple of decades ago and say that the DVD player, GPS, health tracker, map, video camera, editing software, video game or whatever app it is you can think of can be found in just that you’re holding, they’d probably pee their pants.
+If you were to talk to someone from a couple of decades ago and say that the DVD player, GPS, health tracker, map, video camera, editing software, video game or whatever app it is you can think of can be found in just that one block of screen you’re holding, they’d probably pee their pants.

 Smartphones are specifically designed to make life easier and make processes much more convenient.
-It’s a product meant to at the cost of making past technologies obsolete.
+It’s a product meant to streamline life itself at the cost of making past technologies obsolete.

 Them phones bout’ to be outsmarted